 Leave the school behind

 You don’t need to have a school room in your house to make homeschooling work.
 In fact, it might work a whole lot better when you are more relaxed in different areas of your home, like the living room or kitchen.
 Learning is possible and perhaps more likely to happen outside of the (work)books.
+And if you do have a homeschool room, try for a minimalist homeschool room.
+Limit all the stuff – posters, books, desks/tables, etc.

 Let go of the old